-This blogpost will talk about How to Improve Audio Quality with Adobe Audition.
+If you are getting familiar with the use of Adobe Audiotion, this blog is for you!
+We will talk about How to Improve Audio Quality with Adobe Audition.
 Follow our step-by-step guide and take your audio quality to the next level.

 How to Improve Audio Quality with Adobe Audition

 You might not necessarily hear all of these sounds, but your microphone does pick them up.
-Examples include noise coming from computer fans, air conditioning or power sockets.
+Examples include noise coming from computer fans, air conditioning, or power sockets.

-All you have to do is to record 5-10 seconds of silence – that will be your basis for noise elimination.
+In order to improve audio quality, all you have to do is to record 5-10 seconds of silence – that will be your basis for noise elimination.
 If you forgot to do so deliberately – don’t worry, you probably have pauses where you don’t talk, we can also use those smaller samples.

 Please note, that the position of the microphone in relation to your room plays a role, so if you record something in a different spot – you’ll likely have a different room tone.